21 Sep Why Is the Tufted Titmouse a Good Bird?

-Although it lives mostly in forests, it also thrives in urban areas, especially when people set up bird feeders with seeds and small fruits.
+Although it lives mostly in forests, it also thrives in urban areas, especially where people set up bird feeders with seeds and small fruits.

 The Tufted Titmouse is a cavity nester.
-Thus it builds its nest in old woodpecker holes, tree cavities, and next boxes.
+Thus it builds its nest in old woodpecker holes, tree cavities, and (even) nest boxes.

-Now imagine what people could accomplish if they lived like good earth citizens.
+Now imagine what people could accomplish if they lived like this.